Vaping

 Vaping to stop smoking

-There a lots of different benefits to making the switch from smoking to vaping:
+There are lots of different benefits to making the switch from smoking to vaping:

 If you're interested in stopping smoking, you can get help to stop smoking on our website.